Learning to Live with Heart Disease

 Empower yourself.
 Think and act proactively.
 Learn about your condition, treatment options, and the steps you can take to make your therapy a success.
 Take responsibility for doing all you can to positively affect your health.

 Choose the right healthcare provider.
 This is one of the most important health decisions you’ll make.
 Ask friends and health providers for recommendations.
 Check the healthcare provider’s background.
 Follow your intuition.
-Don’t go to a healthcare provider if you have doubts about his or her training, track record, or manner.
-What’s most important is that you communicate well and that he or she understands you and your concerns.
+Don’t go to a healthcare provider if you have doubts about their training, track record, or manner.
+What’s most important is that you communicate well and that they understand you and your concerns.
 This may become a lifelong relationship.

 Make the most of your healthcare visits.
 Write down a list of your concerns before your appointment.
 Ask your most important questions first.
 Make sure you fully understand the answers given.
 Ask for explanations if needed.